MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 ### Step 2 (mandatory): Adding Entities
 Within the next step you will add **entities** to your data source.
 In Customer 360 **entities are datasets**.
 For example, If you have a database that includes multiple datasets about your customers, each of these data sets is an **entity** (such as an **Orders** dataset, a **Sales** dataset, etc).

-1. In order to start ingesting entities, pick one of the many available data sources and provide the connection string and credentials as shown below.
-Lastly, click **Next**.
+1. In order to start ingesting entities, pick one of the many available data sources that are available within the screen below:

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-select-source.png "Get data select source")

+2. After choosing a data source, you will be required to fill some fields as shown in the example below.
+For further guidance around filling those fields for some of the most common data sources (Dynamics 365, csv. and excel files, Blub storage, Azure SQL Database, etc), review the **Common Connectors Definitions** sub-section **that can be found under this section** in the left menu.

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-connection-settings.png "Get data connection settings")

-2. From the list of available entities, select the entity that you want to load. **In this step you can also transform the data.** For example, if you are ingesting data from a .CSV file and the first row has headers then you can select **Transform Table** to do the following:
+3. From the list of available entities, select the entity that you want to load. **In this step you can also transform the data.** For example, if you are ingesting data from a .CSV file and the first row has headers then you can select **Transform Table** to do the following:

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-transform-table.png "Get data transform table")